taichi/modernjs/modernjs.en.md

 This is only my bad impression theory, but [Angular] 2 and [Vue.js] have the beauty of the code base which does not seem to be used in a serious production environment.

-By the way, the code base of [Angular] 1.x seemed to be used in production envorimients.
+By the way, the code base of [Angular] 1.x seemed to be used in production environments.

 ### [Mithril]
 The goodness of [Mithril] is small.
 It is a tool for people who can notice what are missing and add those by themselves after fully understanding the internal details of the framework.